 Rated the #1 non-invasive aesthetic treatment today, laser hair removal is a great alternative to shaving.
 With one treatment, you can take the task of shaving out of your daily routine.
-With multiple treatments, our treatment can accomplish incredible permanent results!
+With multiple treatments, our treatment can accomplish incredible results!

 We offer hair removal services on all parts of the body, from sideburns, to hands, to feet, and everything in between.
 Laser hair removal is one of the very few methods of eliminating unwanted hair without damaging surrounding skin in the process.

 What is laser hair removal and how does it work?

 In its simplest forms, the goal of laser hair removal is to selectively heat a target (hair) to the point of destruction without damaging the surrounding tissue (skin).
 Lasers work by delivering an intense beam of light that is absorbed by the skin.
 This light is converted to heat and is absorbed by the hair follicles, while leaving the skin unaffected.
 By repetitively hitting the hair follicles over a course of several treatments, typically 6-12, around 80% of the follicles will be disabled to the point that they can no longer produce hairs.